repetere/periodicjs.ext.clouduploads/README.md

 you can define your own pkgcloud provider configuration, after the extension has been installed, the extension configuration is located in `content/config/extensions/periodicjs.ext.clouduploads/provider.json`

+Remember for Amazon S3, you have to set your bucket policy correctly.

 ##Development
 *Make sure you have grunt installed*
 ```